BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 - Bodily secretions or fluids that are difficult to manage or contain, or can be spread by direct or indirect contact with others.

-- Coughing or sneezing that cannot be controlled or prevented.
+- Bodily secretions, such as cough or sneeze, which cannot be controlled or prevented.

-Immediate care will be given should an accident or health emergency occur during school hours.
-We will then make every effort to contact the parents and/or guardians in the event that transportation or further medical treatment is needed.
+If an accident or health emergency occurs during school hours, immediate attention will be given,.
+We will then make every effort to contact the parent(s) in the event that transportation or further medical treatment is needed.

 Guidelines for Parents and/or Guardians